jdtsmith/indent-bars/README.md

 # Install/config

-`indent-bars` is soon to be on ELPA; install with Emacs' package facilities, and configure by calling `indent-bars-mode` in your desired mode hooks.
+`indent-bars` is on ELPA; simply install with Emacs' package facilities, and configure by calling `indent-bars-mode` in your desired mode hooks.

+## use-package

+Simple default config.

 ```elisp
 (use-package indent-bars